TI-Toolkit/tokens-wiki/tokens/binompdf(.md

 This will give .25 when you run it, so there's a .25 (1/4) probability out of 4 children, 3 will be girls.

-An alternate syntax for `binompdf(` leaves off the last argument, _value_.
+An alternate syntax for <tt>binompdf(</tt> leaves off the last argument, _value_.
 This tells the calculator to compute a list of the results for all values.
 For example:

 ```ti-basic
 :binompdf(4,.5